the-expanse/SideQuestWiki/How-to-Auto-Update-app's-and-mods.md

 https://sidequestvr.com/#/sign-up

-SideQuest has a very convenient system built in to inform users when applications and games get updates and to make obtaining and installing them as simple as we can, to get started you will need a SideQuest account first.
+SideQuest has a very convenient system built in to inform users when applications and games get updates and to make obtaining and installing them as simple as we can but to get started you will need a SideQuest account first.

 ## SideQuest account required